recc-tech/tech/docs/creating-events.md

 ![COP Interface 2](https://user-images.githubusercontent.com/43655839/169703130-37db37ff-af65-4b74-a223-7fab03b37859.png)

-3. Create a new event starting at 10:05 and ending at 11:30.
+3. Create a new event starting at 10:05.
+Define the date and how the event should repeat.
+4. Once the event is created, click on "edit content."
+5. First, give the event a title.
+Then, define an appropriate duration, ensure public chat is active,
+--- WIP
-4. Click "Add Content."
+5. Click "Add Content."
-5. Set the event to open 5 minutes before the beginning.
+6. Set the event to open 5 minutes before the beginning.
-6. Allow viewers to chat 5 minutes before and after the event.
+7. Allow viewers to chat 5 minutes before and after the event.
-7. Set the embed code.
+8. Set the embed code.
 	1. Go to the "Embed Media" section on BoxCast.
 	2. Select "JavaScript" and "Player."
 	3. Copy the embed code.